-Tracy Kijewski-Correa is the Leo E. and Patti Ruth Linbeck Collegiate Chair and Associate Professor, Department of Civil and Environmental Engineering & Earth Sciences, Associate Professor of Global Affairs, and Co-Director, Integration Lab in the Keugh School of Global Affairs.
+Tracy Kijewski-Correa is the Leo E. and Patti Ruth Linbeck Collegiate Chair and Associate Professor, Department of Civil and Environmental Engineering & Earth Sciences, Associate Professor of Global Affairs, and Co-Director, Integration Lab in the Keough School of Global Affairs.
 Her research addresses civil infrastructure challenges in the developed and developing world and natural hazard assessment and mitigation.
 A cofounder of Engineering2Empower (E2E), Kijewski-Correa and E2E colleagues have developed a comprehensive strategy for sustainable housing in Haiti, integrating community-led innovation and market-based solutions.

 Video: “Fighting to Protect Our Community”